Getting started¶

 }

-- First you need to create a client object.
+- First, you need to create a client object.
 This object can be reused when calling the same Dataverse instance multiple times.

 - The API end-points are grouped in roughly the same way as they appear in the Dataverse documentation: dataverse collection end-points, dataset end-points, etc.

-- If Dataverse's response is a JSON document, this is converted to a model object, a simple value object.
+DataverseHttpResponseobject, if successful, otherwise an exception. - If Dataverse's response is a JSON document, this is converted to a model object, a simple value object.
 You can retrieve that from the response using the

 getDatamethod.